BladeRunnerJS/brjs-site/_posts/2014-09-05-using-angularjs-with-bladerunnerjs.md

 * Make it easy to get started with BRJS and Angular
 * Demonstrate best practice when using BRJS and Angular

 This post will go some way to helping with all three of these things, although I'm sure we can do more to help with getting started in the future.
 My approach for "best practice" when **using Angular within a BRJS app** will be to break a commonly used application into features/components and build each of these features in isolation as [Angular Directives](https://docs.angularjs.org/guide/directive).
-Ideas for best practice will undoubtedly evolve over time, but this provides a good starting point (please provide your feedback).
+Ideas for best practice will undoubtedly evolve over time, but this provides a good starting point.

 The application that we're going to re-create using BRJS is the Angular version of the [Todo MVC application](http://todomvc.com/).
 We'll also try to reuse as much code as possible from the [default Todo MVC Angular app](https://github.com/tastejs/todomvc/tree/gh-pages/architecture-examples/angularjs).

+**Please provide your feedback by raising issues and pull requests against the [BRJS and Angular Todo MVC repo](https://github.com/BladeRunnerJS/brjs-todomvc-angular/).**

 ## What it doesn't cover